-27/ OGOPOGO

-Okanagan Lake's mysterious lake monster is world renowned.
-Reports of Ogopogo sightings and testimonies date back to the 1860s-making the Ogopogo 60 years older than the Lochness Monster!
-There have been many claimed sightings and photos of the monster, but as of yet, there is no physical evidence of its existence.
+27/ OGOPOGO Okanagan Lake's mysterious lake monster is world renowned.
+Reports of Ogopogo sightings and testimonies date back to the 1860's making the Ogopogo 60 years older than the Loch Ness Monster.
+There have been many claimed sightings and photos of the monster, but as of yet there is no physical evidence of its existence.

-28/ THE SUNFLOWER PROJECT

-This mural was painted in honor of the more than 8000 Eastern European citizens that were interned in Canada during the First World War.
-Vernon housed an internment camp for Ukrainian citizens and, "enemy aliens," between the years of 1914 and 1920.
-More than one quarter of the camps established during this time were located in the province of British Columbia. acno.ca
+28/ THE SUNFLOWER PROJECT This mural was painted in honor of the more than 8000 Eastern European citizens that were interned in Canada during WWI.
+Vernon housed an internment camp for Ukrainian citizens and 'enemy aliens' between the years of 1914 and 1920.
+More than one quarter of the camps established during this time were located in the province of British Columbia.